-Jason Baisden is a Healthcare Division program officer at the Trust, serving as the primary contact for grantees and potential grantees in the Eastern North Carolina region.
+Jason Baisden is a program officer at the Trust.
+He serves as the primary contact for grantees and potential grantees in the Western North Carolina region for the Trust's Health Improvement program area.
 Jason works with local partners in each county to leverage resources to improve the quality of life and health for low-income residents.

 In his previous role, Jason served as the executive director of the North Carolina Association of Free Clinics (NCAFC), where he was responsible for leading a membership of over 82 free clinics as well as implementing NCAFC's strategic goals and its mission.
 He was the Association’s lead contact for all legislative and advocacy efforts.
 In this capacity worked with many communities throughout North Carolina to promote access to quality primary care and was instrumental in the development of over 28 free clinics from 2004 to 2013.
 Nationally, within the free clinic sector, Jason is most notably recognized for his Quality Improvement Initiative and health outcomes work within North Carolina.
 This work was featured in the U.S. Congressional Record and promoted as a model for other states.